-Around the same time, Virgil Exner commissioned Ghia to build a sleek fastback show car called the Chrylser D’Elegance.
-Although it had a decidedly Italianate flair, it was entirely the work of Exner’s studio, principally former Kaiser-Frazer designer Cliff Voss.
+Around the same time, Virgil Exner commissioned Ghia to build a sleek fastback show car called the Chrylser D’Elegance (sometimes spelled D’elegance).
+Although it had a decidedly Italianate flair, the D’Elegance was entirely the work of Exner’s studio, principally former Kaiser-Frazer designer Cliff Voss.
 Exner’s team created a 3/8th-scale fiberglass model of the D’Elegance, which was shipped to Turin as a guide for Ghia’s artisans in creating the full-sized car.
-(Ghia also produced roughly 18 copies of the similar Thomas Special, some of which were sold through Chrysler’s French distributor, although contrary to some reports, there were not multiple copies of the D’Elegance.)
+(Ghia also produced approximately 18 copies of the similar Thomas Special, some of which were sold through Chrysler’s French distributor, although contrary to some reports, there were not multiple copies of the D’Elegance.)

 A few months later, in the fall of 1953, Luigi Segre presented Karmann with a new coupe prototype to Karmann.
-Although it rode a commercially purchased Volkswagen chassis, it bore a pronounced resemblance to Exner’s Chrysler D’Elegance design.
-The prototype was significantly smaller than the D’Elegance, but Virgil Exner thought it was a precisely scaled-down version of his design.
+Although the prototype rode a commercially purchased Volkswagen chassis, it bore a pronounced resemblance to Exner’s Chrysler D’Elegance design.
+The prototype was significantly smaller than the D’Elegance, but Virgil Exner thought the little coupe was closely based on the earlier Chrysler show car.

 Years later, automotive writer Jan Norbye interviewed Ghia’s surviving designers, who insisted steadfastly that the design concepts for the Volkswagen coupe were Boano’s, not Exner’s.
-To defend that claim, some historians have gone so far as to attribute the D’Elegance design — and even Chrysler’s other Ghia-built specials — to Ghia’s designers in Turin.
-Exner’s son, Virgil Exner, Jr., who was close with Segre, said that Ghia made no secret of the resemblance between the two designs.
-In 1975, Exner, Jr. told author Richard Langworth that during a visit to the Ghia studios in May 1955, the Ghia stylists actually asked Exner if he thought it bore too strong a resemblance the D’Elegance; Exner replied that it looked exactly like it.
+To defend that claim, some historians have gone so far as to attribute the D’Elegance design — and even Chrysler’s other Ghia-built specials — to Ghia’s designers in Turin rather than Exner’s team.
+However, Exner’s son, Virgil Exner, Jr., who was close with Segre, said that Ghia made no secret of the resemblance between the two designs.
+In fact, Exner, Jr., later told author Richard Langworth, that when Exner visited the Ghia studio in May 1955, the designers there actually asked him if the Karmann Ghia, then close to production, bore too strong a resemblance to the D’Elegance, which Exner replied that it did.

-Although the VW coupe was already in progress when Ghia’s designers saw the D’Elegance, we suspect that the latter’s design provided several elements that Boano utilized for the Volkswagen project.
-It was not an outright copy — the VW coupe and the Chrysler were certainly not identical, least of all in size, and simply adapting such a design to a much smaller platform was itself no small feat.
+Although the VW coupe was already in progress when Ghia’s designers saw the D’Elegance, we suspect that the Chrysler design provided several elements that Boano subsequently utilized for the Volkswagen project.
+It should be said that the latter was not an outright copy of the D’Elegance; the VW coupe and the Chrysler were certainly not identical, least of all in size, and simply adapting such a design to a much smaller platform was itself no small feat.
 Nonetheless, we don’t believe the similarities were coincidental.
-It is certainly evident that the collaboration between Exner and Ghia produced a common design language — if they hadn’t, it’s unlikely that the D’Elegance would have provided any usable themes for Boano to use — but if we had to assign principal authorship for the design that became the Karmann Ghia, it would be to Exner, not Boano.
-(We’re inclined to dismiss as national chauvinism the idea that Ghia, not Exner, designed the D’Elegance; there is far too much evidence to the contrary.)
+It is certainly evident that the collaboration between Exner and Ghia produced a common design language — if they hadn’t, it’s unlikely that the D’Elegance would have provided any usable themes for Boano to borrow — but if we had to assign principal authorship for the design that became the Karmann Ghia, it would be to Exner, not Boano.
+(We’re inclined to dismiss as national chauvinism the idea that Ghia, not Exner and Voss, designed the D’Elegance; there is far too much evidence to the contrary.)

 THE VOLKSWAGEN KARMANN GHIA

 Nordhoff was not wrong about the new coupe’s high production costs.
-Its sleek curves were too intricate and complex for simple stampings, and many of its panels had to be painstakingly hand-formed.
-Each body required a great deal of hand labor, which accounted for its high eventual prices, more than 50% higher than a Beetle sedan.
-The complexity of the body also posed serious production challenges, and it took 21 months for Karmann’s engineers to ready the approved design for mass production.
+The sleek curves, created by craftsmen accustomed to hand-beaten aluminum panels rather than steel stampings, were so intricate and complex that each body required a great deal of hand labor, accounting in large part for the coupe’s high eventual prices: more than 50% higher than a Beetle sedan.
+The complexity of the body also posed serious production challenges and it took 21 months for Karmann’s engineers to ready the approved design for mass production.
 The payoff for all this effort was a beautifully clean, elegant shape, one of the most attractive and tasteful of its era.

 Underneath, the coupe rode a more-or-less ordinary Beetle chassis.
 Given the price and weight — the coupes were around 150 pounds (68 kg) heavier than the sedan — a more powerful engine than the Beetle’s 1,192 cc (73 cu. in.) four might have been appropriate, but Nordhoff was adamant that the coupe not be presented as a sports car.
-Volkswagen had a complex relationship with Porsche to preserve; VW paid licensing fees to Porsche for the Beetle (which had been designed by Ferdinand Porsche), while Porsche provided VW with engineering consulting services.
-Nordhoff had no desire to alienate Ferry Porsche by competing with the Porsche 356, which was in many respects a sleek, high-performance version of the Beetle.
-Since Karmann also did extensive business with Porsche, positioning the new VW coupe as a potential Porsche 356 rival would not have been a politic move for them, either.
+Volkswagen had a complex relationship with Porsche to preserve; VW paid licensing fees to Porsche for the Beetle (which had been designed by Ferdinand Porsche) while Porsche provided VW with engineering consulting services.
+Nordhoff had no desire to alienate Ferry Porsche by competing with the Porsche 356, which had begun its existence as essentially a sleek, high-performance version of the Beetle.
+Since Karmann also did extensive business with Porsche, positioning the new VW coupe as a potential Porsche 356 rival would not have been a politic move for them either.

 The coupe made its press debut in July 1955, about a month before it went into production.
-At that point, it still didn’t have a name.
-Wilhelm Karmann finally suggested “Karmann Ghia,” which was simple enough, and had an appropriately mellifluous ring.
-The Karmann Ghia coupe went on sale in September 1955, with a starting price of 7,500 DM ex works ($1,875 at contemporary exchange rates), compared with 4,700 DM for an export-spec Beetle.
+At that point, the coupe still didn’t have a name.
+Wilhelm Karmann finally suggested “Karmann Ghia,” which was simple enough and had an appropriately mellifluous ring.
+The Karmann Ghia coupe went on sale in September 1955 with a starting price of 7,500 DM ex works ($1,875 at contemporary exchange rates), compared with 4,700 DM for an export-spec Beetle.
 In the U.S., prices started at $2,395, which was as much as a full-size Ford Fairlane 500.